SarpadoConfigs/nickname-for-onlymc/README.md

-This is a plugin made by: Garotinho for OnlyMC
+This is a plugin made by: Sarpado for OnlyMC

 Open Source Code (Obviosusly)